 Deferred Offering Costs

-The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until such financings are consummated.
-After consummation of equity financings, these costs are recorded in stockholders’ equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering.
-Should the planned equity financings be abandoned, the deferred offering costs are expensed immediately as a charge to other income (expense) in the consolidated statement of operations.
+The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financing as deferred offering costs until such financing is consummated.
+After consummation of equity financing, these costs are recorded in stockholders’ equity as a reduction of additional paid-in capital generated as a result of the offering.
+Should the planned equity financing be abandoned, the deferred offering costs are expensed immediately as a charge to other income (expense) in the consolidated statement of operations.

-Ondas’ has two business segments that generate revenue: Ondas Networks and American Robotics.
+Ondas has two business segments that generate revenue: Ondas Networks and Ondas Autonomous Systems.
 Ondas Networks generates revenue from product sales, services, and development projects.
-American Robotics generates revenue through data subscription services and development projects.
+Ondas Autonomous Systems, which includes American Robotics and Airobotics, generates revenue from product sales, services, and data subscription services.

-As of August 5th, 2021, American Robotics had signed subscription agreements of varying contract lengths with customers in multiple industries including agriculture, oil and gas and materials management.
 Subscription revenue is recognized on straight line basis over the length of the customer subscription agreement.
-If a subscription payment is received prior to installation and operation of the Scout System, it is held in deferred revenue and recognized after operation commences over the length of the subscription service.
-American Robotics also provides customized data solutions for certain customers and receives development revenue for those services.
+If a subscription payment is received prior to installation and operation of their autonomous systems, it is held in deferred revenue and recognized after operation commences over the length of the subscription service.

 Collaboration Arrangements Within the Scope of ASC 808, Collaborative Arrangements